TMaczek/ED_projekt/README.md

 - For land use we got exactly same items as for emissions in kg, confirming their high corelation. ![download](https://github.com/user-attachments/assets/d6728fd4-dddd-42f1-9ce6-948ff1f012fe)

 Second approach was to use **K nearest neighbors** algorithm on all data dimensions at once.
 We managed to find such parameters, that our result here were all previously found with three sigma rule.
+Below is show one of the plots from this part.
+In the notebook you can find ones with other columns compared.
 ![download](https://github.com/user-attachments/assets/7b474d44-46d5-45a0-b322-df14091acfc2)